 MY RATING: ★★★☆☆

 The best time to visit Fantasyland in general is first thing in the morning, and Mr. Toad is no exception.
-However, on days when the park isn’t jammed, Mr. Toad almost never has a line longer than 30 minutes.
-For me, it’s a great stop when waiting to turn in a fast pass, or right after a meal so you have a little break before hitting up the big rides again!
+Even so, Mr. Toad almost never has a line longer than 30 minutes, aside from packed summer days or holidays.
+For me, it’s a great stop when waiting to turn in a fast pass, or right after a meal so you have a little break before hitting up the big rides again.

 Walt Disney never liked to be called Mr., and was often quoted as saying “there’s only one Mr. here, and that’s Mr. Toad.”

-Almost all of the Alice in Wonderland ride sits directly on top of Mr. Toad, which is why the track never ventures far into the back of the building.
+Almost all of the Alice in Wonderland ride sits directly on top of Mr. Toad.
+The lower levels of Alice sit up against the rear of Mr. Toad’s Wild Ride, which is why the track never ventures far into the back of the building.